 Shimla is nearer, and within an hour you are transported from the hot north Indian plains into the cool coniferous and monkey-infested hills.
 If you are lucky, you might even be followed a tiny, narrow-gauge tourist train chugging along the tracks alongside the road.

 From Shimla, there are two ways to get to Manali–the gateway to the Himalayas: the state highway which connects to Bilaspur is used by the bulk of the traffic, or the little known Tatapani route, a narrow and very sparingly used serpentine back road that snakes through a fir forest, descends down to a subtropical highland jungle with hot springs, and then, hugging the hills from valley to valley, comes out near Pandoh before Kullu.
 With an early start, it’s a day’s ride and one of the most beautiful in the country.
 Keep an eye for the gigantic mural of Hanuman, the monkey god.

-The real trial begins right after, with 485 kilometers of narrow, steep and graveled roads, creeping though the Himalayas, deserts and no less then five snowy mountain passes, the highest of them, the Tanglang La at 18,000 feet.
-At the end of the road you arrive at Leh, the capital of Ladakh, with its Buddhist monasteries and volunteer workers.
+The real trial begins right after, with 485 kilometers of narrow, steep, and graveled roads, creeping through the Himalayas, deserts and no less than five snowy mountain passes, the highest of them, the Tanglang La at 18,000 feet.
+At the end of the road, you arrive at Leh, the capital of Ladakh, with its Buddhist monasteries and volunteer workers.
 From here, you have the choice of either riding ahead into the valley of Kashmir or returning back the same way.

 South of India